metaneutrons/snapdog2/docs/blueprint/14-zone-to-client-mapping-strategy-server-layer.md

 1. **1:1 Zone-Group Correspondence**: Every instance of `ZoneService` within the `/Server` layer maintains a reference to a unique Snapcast Group ID.
 2. **Exclusive Client Assignment**: Each discovered Snapcast Client can belong to, at most, one SnapDog2 Zone at any given time.
 This translates directly to the client belonging to the corresponding single Snapcast Group managed by that Zone.
 Clients not assigned to a SnapDog2 Zone remain unassigned or in externally managed Snapcast groups.
 3. **Authoritative Zone/Group Management**: SnapDog2 assumes authority over the lifecycle of Snapcast Groups that correspond to its configured Zones.
 It handles the creation of Snapcast Groups when Zones are initialized (if they don't exist) and potentially the deletion of groups when Zones are removed (though zone removal is not a planned feature based on static configuration).
 Renaming a Zone (via configuration change and restart) should trigger renaming the corresponding Snapcast Group.
 4. **Adaptive Synchronization**: While SnapDog2 manages its zones/groups, it must also react gracefully to changes made externally (e.g., via Snapweb or another controller modifying Snapcast groups/client assignments).
-SnapDog2 will **adapt** its internal state (`ClientState.ZoneId`, `ZoneState.ClientIds`) to reflect the actual state reported by Snapcast server events, logging these changes.
+SnapDog2 will **adapt** its internal state (`ClientState.ZoneIndex`, `ZoneState.ClientIndexs`) to reflect the actual state reported by Snapcast server events, logging these changes.

 ## 13.3.
 Implementation (`ZoneManager`, `ClientManager`, `SnapcastService`)